mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 ### Read the code (_and not "just" the diff_ )

-At least for me is very tempting to just glance my eyes over the _diff_.
+At least for me it's very tempting to just glance my eyes over the _diff_.
 And I normally try my best to avoid this urge and *really*® read the changes.

-This is my way of understand the context for the changes, and I think this is pre-condition to make up any type of conclusions.
+This is how I understand the context for the changes, and I think this is a pre-condition to make up any type of conclusions.

 #### The objective here is to bring up the motivations